 Actually, Cybertruck has its futuristic design that has mostly seen in the sci-fi movie genre.
 Tesla has brought it to you without hesitation and nothing to fear with failure if its sale doesn't go right.
 In a tweet posted today, Tesla CEO, Elon Musk, claimed that the company has already received 200,000 pre-orders.

-Pre-order starts at $39,900 for the Cybertruck and is live on official Tesla’s website.
-Whether the hype converts into actual sales remains to be seen, but initial interest remains impressive and pre-orders are still on-the-go.
+Pre-order starts at $39,900 for the Cybertruck and is live on the official Tesla website.
+Whether the hype converts into actual sales remains to be seen, but initial interest remains impressive and pre-orders are still on the go.